-City-based comedians use Kickstarter to launch stand-up tour
+NYC comedians Kaytlin Bailey, Erin Judge, more use Kickstarter to launch stand-up tour - amNewYork

-You’ve heard of Kickstarter being used to help raise money for charity, and even just to help pay for your old high school pal’s summer vacation.
+You’ve heard of Kickstarter being used to help raise money for startups, businesses and even art projects.
 Four comedians, all of whom have ties to New York City, have teamed up with the site to use it in a new way — as a tour-launching platform for independent artists.

 From there, they’ll aim to keep the ball rolling and head out across the country, eventually leading up to a big stop in NYC.